radekosmulski/nvt_op_examples/README.md

 4. Here are the missing pieces
   * You can [create an image from a running container](https://twitter.com/radekosmulski/status/1524915499506839553?s=20&t=oh9b4X-2xFYLxDL39V10aA).
   * You can [start a stopped container](https://twitter.com/radekosmulski/status/1524938153567858688?s=20&t=oh9b4X-2xFYLxDL39V10aA).
 5. Equipped with all this information, the only other missing piece of the puzzle is the command to start a docker container.
 The `start_docker_container` in this repository contains the most commonly required crucial bits.
-You might want to study it if you are so inclined.